Nocturnal Powder Puff Corals (Tubastraea tagusensis), a form of non reef-building Hard Coral.

 Tagus Cove, Isla Isabela, Islas Galápagos, Ecuador - Depth 40 feet

-Ramblin' Cameras Gallery of Islas Galápagos Underwater Photography Last Image Next Image More about the above image
+Gallery of Underwater photography - Islas Galapagos, Ecuador, South America Last Image Next Image More about this image

 * This habitat was found on a night dive at Tagus Cove.
 Dominating the scene are a pair of differently colored non reef-building Hard Coral (Tubastraea tagusensis).
 At the time of this image, such were numerous in the middle depths on the walls at Tagus Cove.
 Night diving there was an unforgettable experience.
 These Tubastreas were among a number of organisms believed to be extinct, a victim of a warming of the waters about the Galápagos Islands in the El Niño of 1982.
 Nature is persistent.
 Specimens of several such have now been discovered at various spots in the Galápagos.